+In addition to base per pupil funding, Tustin Memorial Academy receives ESSER III, LCFF-EL, and site supplemental funds to support all students and student subgroups in academic achievement.
+The Tustin Public Schools Foundation and site PTO/PTA also supports the school with donations and financial support throughout the year to support school-wide programs and events for students.
 The school's School Plan for Student Achievement (SPSA) identifies student needs and addresses specifically how these categorical funds will support student learning and achievement through a Multi-Tiered System of Support.
-The categorical funds are used to provide tiered and targeted supports or interventions for unduplicated students in the areas of academics, behavior and social-emotional learning, absenteeism, professional development, instructional materials, additional personnel to support all students in accessing academic standards, and technology resources.
+The allocated funds are used to provide tiered and targeted supports or interventions for unduplicated students in the areas of academics, behavior and social-emotional learning, absenteeism, professional development, instructional materials, additional personnel to support all students in accessing academic standards, and technology resources.

-Students are assessed with local assessments three times per year, and more often if at-risk and being monitored for progress.
+Students are administered local assessments three times per year, and more often if at-risk and being monitored for progress.
 Within the MTSS model, students scoring two or more grade levels below their current grade level on any standard were eligible for intervention and targeted academic support.
 Our intervention students are provided class-based or small-group intervention sessions which target their specific performance level, focusing on ELA or Math standards.
 In addition, using ESSER and categorical instructional funds, our students and their teachers have a variety of supplemental print and online intervention curriculum options to choose from.